-State tournaments unlikely as WIAA figures out how to return to play during the pandemic
+Washington high-school championships unlikely to be held during COVID-19 pandemic

 The next season in the WIAA’s revamped calendar is winter (which includes basketball, wrestling, swimming and diving and gymnastics), which is to begin practice Dec.
 28. The WIAA guidelines classify sports by risk, and basketball and wrestling fall into high-risk categories.
 Swimming falls into the low-risk category and gymnastics are medium risk.

-According to the state’s COVID dashboard, King and Snohomish counties’ numbers would not allow for even low-risk sports to be played were the season to start today.
+According to the state’s COVID-19 dashboard, King and Snohomish counties’ numbers would not allow for even low-risk sports to be played were the season to start today.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.